What busy moms really need is stress free meal prep. If you’re a busy mom or dad, then here’s your guide to stop stressing about your dinner menu.

 Meal prep can be a bit intimidating and maybe even a little bit scary.

-With a bit of organization, a well-made list, and a trip to the grocery store, you will be meal prepping in less time!
+With a bit of planning, organization, a well-made list, and a trip to the grocery store or ordering groceries, you will be meal prepping in less time!

 Step 1: Map Out Your Week